reg-viz/reg-suit/README.md

 *Remarks*

 - `reg-publish-s3-plugin` testing access to AWS S3 and it needs AWS credentials.
 - `reg-publish-gcs-plugin` testing access to Google Cloud Platform.
-You should `gcloud auth login` before testing it.
+You should `gcloud auth application-default login` before testing it.

 ## License